CIS-Spring-2024/cis2336-assignment4-mgy34/README.md

 The backend Javascript can be accessed via the index.mjs file, in which a calculation of the cart total is attempted to be calculated.
 I admittedly could not get this to work, so apologies for that.

 Thank you for a wonderful semester.

+Note: I wasn't able to commit directly through Visual Studio, and GitHub does not allow me to upload more than 100 files at a time, so I uploaded my backend Javascript file directly, but the modules unfortunately were not able to carry over.
+I'll upload as many as I can before the deadline.